-Primarily concerned with the inside or outside of a structure, more so than the people, furniture or decor in or around it.
+Primarily concerned with the inside or outside of a structure, more so than the furnishings or decor in or around it.
 Should demonstrate a high degree of technical proficiency including perspective control and the ability to handle mixed lighting.

 Images of beautiful faces, bodies, and hair.
 Mostly used to promote cosmetics, fragrances, hair and skin products, jewelry, or glasses.
 Often expertly retouched.
 Can also include still life pictures of the make-up products themselves.